Ramish93/AWS-Cloud-Practioner-Prep/README.md

 2. AWS CLI:
    - CLI for administrating AWS resourses.
    - most of all tasks done with console can be done with cli, supports mac, windos and linux.
-   - usage: for repeated task or automation.
+   - usage: for repeated task or automation. you can write custom scripts for these automations.
    - here is command to get users from CLI:
      ![cli getusers](./assets/cligetusers.png?raw=true "cli getusers")
 3. AWS SDK: